nilsschmidt1337/ldparteditor/README.md

 While I progressed on my apprenticeship as a software developer, I invented the [LD Pattern Creator](https://sourceforge.net/projects/patterncreator/), which is now used by LDraw™ part authors to create virtual representations of patterned LEGO® parts.
 The development of LD Pattern Creator is still ongoing.
 In contrast to LDPE, the pattern creator supports only 2D edit and is not 100% compliant to the LDraw™ File Format Specification for Part Files.

 The program is licensed under the "MIT License" which gives you the freedom to do almost anything with it.
 I wrote not the whole application.
 A small amount of code was written by other people.
 These people were so kind to distribute it under loose conditions.
-I want to speak my best wishes to: *Philippe "Philo" Hurbain*, *Michael Hoffer*, *L. Paul Chew*, *Luca Carettoni* and *Matthias Mann*.
+I want to speak my best wishes to: *Philippe "Philo" Hurbain*, *Michael Hoffer*, *L. Paul Chew*, *Luca Carettoni*, *Kai Burjack* and *Matthias Mann*.

 ![ldraw.org](https://lh4.googleusercontent.com/-gm8UHxogrNY/VSa67u-kLkI/AAAAAAAAAXI/akJ3r2ZvsXg/w468-h60-no/ldrawbanner.gif)